adelowo/portfolio/content/blog/2016-02-15-deploying-php-web-apps-with-capistrano.md

-set :application, 'Your app name' set :repo_url, "git@bitbucket.org:username/reponame.git" set :deploy_to, '/var/www/html/app' #the deploy directory set :keep_releases, 5 #The number of directories to be kept in the `releases` directory - this is for the rollback functionality set :linked_dirs, fetch(:linked_dirs, []).push('cache','public/uploads') #directories that are to be shared between releases, mostly cached files or a file upload folder set :linked_files, fetch(:linked_files, []).push('generated-conf/config.php') #files that are to be shared among releases
+set :application, 'Your app name' set :repo_url, "git@bitbucket.org:username/reponame.git" set :deploy_to, '/var/www/html/app' #the deploy directory set :keep_releases, 5 #The number of directories to be kept in the `releases` directory
+# - this is for the rollback functionality
+# #directories that are to be shared between releases, mostly cached files or a file upload folder
+set :linked_dirs, fetch(:linked_dirs, []).push('cache','public/uploads')
+set :linked_files, fetch(:linked_files, []).push('generated-conf/config.php') #files that are to be shared among releases

 ```